andrasore/meerkat-webclient/README.md

 #### Required URLs:

-* <server path>/holecards: The player's seat and hole cards are sent here using a POST request
+* <server path>/holecards: The player's seat and hole cards are sent here

 * <server path>/action: Actions made at the table are sent here, and a GET request should return the bot's next action

-* <server path>/gamestate: Initial state is sent here, including player names, seats, and stack sizes
+* <server path>/newgame: Initial state is sent here, including player names, seats, and stack sizes, plus button position

-* <server path>/showdown: Used when a player is showing their cards

 * <server path>/board: Board cards are sent here

+* <server path>/showdown: Shown player cards are sent here with seat number.

+* <server path>/gameover: Winning players with won amounts are sent here.
+More winners exist when split pot, side pot etc.

 #### Sent data